microsoft/fluentui/packages/react-image/README.md

 Image component is build upon the `<img/>` tag, which does support all the native attributes.
 Additionaly, the following properties are available: `bordered`, `fit`, `block`, `shape` and `shadow`.

 For more information on the component, please refer to the [API documentation](https://aka.ms/fluentui-storybook).

+## Migration

+For migrating from older versions of FluentUI, please check out the [migration guide](./MIGRATION.md)